sbshah97/Old-Website/blog_src/_posts/2017-07-11-unit-testing-android.markdown

 #### Why use Unit Testing?

-There is a certain myth that Unit Tests slows the process of development as you have to do the work of writing both Unit Tests and coidng your application.
+There is a certain myth that Unit Tests slows the process of development as you have to do the work of writing both Unit Tests and coding your application.
 Then why use Unit Testing if the application can be tested manually later?

 This claim however can be contradicted by the fact that Unit Tests allow Developers especially the ones who develop their applications iteratively (including me!), to waste less time on unaccounted bugs once the application is in Beta mode.
 A lot of time developers spend a lot of time correcting their code after it has been deployed and this can be easily reduced (though not completely avoided) using Unit Tests.